EnriqueShrem/B3-RoboticsLab/Task 2: Stack-Up.md

 ## SPEL+ Code
 ```
-Function Stacking 'Main program, call all the other functions
+Function Stacking 'Main Function, call all the other functions
 Motor On
 Power High
 Tool 1